makelinux/gitm/README.md

 would like to manage.

 Features:

- * replicates standalone repositories which are not included in repo or submodules.
+ * Replicates standalone repositories which are not included in repo or submodules.

  * Perform git command from outer directory
    Example: